 They are getting traditional pedagogy jammed down their throats by professors who have limited, if no, practical experience running a business in the real world.

 A business plan without flawless execution is worthless.
-It’s one thing to define WHAT has to be done, but without a detailed implementation plan and accountability, nothing happens and strategic intent remains a dream.
+It’s one thing to define WHAT has to be done in business schools, but without a detailed implementation plan and accountability, nothing happens and strategic intent remains a dream.

 We need more than periodic market research to keep pace with how customers are changing; we require a continuous process of “going deep” to monitor minute by minute what people desire.

-They build operations system to make engagement easy; they create policies and procedures that enable transactions not control customer behaviour.
+They build an operations system to make engagement easy; they create policies and procedures that enable transactions to not control customer behavior.

 The business world is too complex to be “formularized”.
 Flawed solutions that excite people beat those that may be theoretically pristine but don’t meet the practical realities of the specific organization and the market it serves.
 Imperfection rules and be imperfect fast is the guiding mantra.

-The more failures with a heathy dose of learning from them = more successes.
-Punish failure ONLY if you want compliance, policy-pushers and order takers.
+The more failures with a healthy dose of learning from them = more successes.
+Punish failure ONLY if you want compliance, policy-pushers, and order takers.

 People who control the customer experience are the really important people, not the executives.
-Build your hierarchy to serve them.
+Build your hierarchy in business schools to serve them.

 A successful WOW! service recovery from an OOPS! results in a more loyal customer than if the screw-up never happened.
-And when someone is screwed over , “I’m sorry” is THE most strategic phrase ever and is the heart of a mind-blowing service recovery.
+And when someone is screwed over, “I’m sorry” is THE most strategic phrase ever and is the heart of mind-blowing service recovery.

 Ignore the competition and creating barriers to competitive entry.
 You can’t control the competition; if they want to attack you they will.
 The right strategy is to prevent customers from LEAVING and you won’t have to worry about the hordes entering.

 8. Lose a Sale (but Keep the Customer)